trazfr/prometheus-xmpp-alerting/README.md

  - when it is working, it has the status `Monitoring Prometheus...`
  - it doesn't use a TLS socket due to the `no_tls` flag.
 Actually it will use STARTTLS due to the server configuration
  - it doesn't check the TLS certificates thanks to `tls_insecure` (for some reason, it doesn't work on my Prosody install, but as I'm connecting to localhost, it doesn't matter)
- - each time it receives an alert, it sends a notification to 2 XMPP accounts `on-duty-1@example.com` and `on-duty-2@example.com`.
+ - each time it receives an alert, it sends a notification to
+   - 2 XMPP accounts `on-duty-1@example.com` and `on-duty-2@example.com`
+   - 1 MUC `monitoring-room-id@conference.example.com` using the nick `monitoring-bot`

 ```json
 {